KippAD/portfolio-project-3/README.md

 #### **Resolved**

 **Clearing Terminal**

-An issue that was particularly difficult to resolve in the beginning of Heroku was related to clearing the terminal.
+An issue that was particularly difficult to resolve once the application had been deployed to Heroku was related to clearing the terminal.
 Using the OS module there is a function to clear the terminal, however this is seemingly limited to the viewport size of the terminal itself and therefore with larger amounts of content that would exceed the terminal height, the function would not fully clear all content.
 Eventually a solution was found thanks to Helena, a fellow student on slack.

 <img  src="assets/readme-images/slack-solution.png" width="60%">

 **Favicon**

 A persistent problem faced throughout the application development was the favicon not displaying in Heroku.
 This can be seen throughout the commit history where repeated attempts are made to resolve the issue.
 This is because in order to test a solution the changes had to be pushed to Github, and often that solution failed to work.
 Eventually changing the link to the favicon from a file path to a raw link solved the issue.

 #### **Unresolved**

 **First Insights Bar Chart**

 The largest unresolved bug in the application is an error with one of the bar charts in the insights area of the application.
 Upon loading, the chart does not plot data and instead prints a colorless square with no discernible information on it - this seemingly occurred on every instance that the insights page was loaded for the first time.
 However, by exiting the insights page and loading it once again, the bar chart would print as expected.
 Whilst not totally resolved, adding a timer between the calling of the two bar chart functions has managed to prevent the issue happening as regularly as before, but sometimes it still occurs.
 In this case, the user is instructed to reload the insights page.

 **Double Barrel Names**

-It was realized quite late into the project development that whilst the name validation is effective in preventing incorrect inputs by preventing special characters and spaces, problems can be caused for users with two first names or double barreled surnames that require hyphens or spaces.
+It was realized quite late into the project development that whilst the name validation is effective in preventing incorrect inputs by blocking special characters and spaces, problems can be caused for users with two first names or double barreled surnames that require hyphens or spaces.
 This is cause for improvement in future development of the project.

 **Bad UX**

 There are also a couple of examples of bad UX which result from the application being based in the CLI.
 These occur in the admin votes table and the insights page, where due to larger amounts of content being printed, the user is dragged down to the bottom of the console and half of the content is cut off by the terminal.
 These do not affect the functionality of the application but still require the user to scroll up to read the data where it would be preferable if the data fit into the terminal.

 [Back to contents](#contents)